architecture-building-systems/CityEnergyAnalyst/docs/guide_about_files_generated.rst

 The variable ``<BUILDINGNAME>``  is used throughout this document to reference the name of a single building in the scenario.

+The variable ``<GENERATIONNUMBER>`` refers to the unique generation number assigned during the optimization process.

+The variable ``<CONFIGURATION>`` refers to the unique configuration assigned during the optimization process.
+@bhargavakrishna: please give more information on ``<CONFIGURATION>`` - also, consider moving configuration and generationnumber to a local scope (to the optimization section)

+.. contents:: Table of Contents

 Demand
 ------